Huster-Hq/MonoBox/README.md

 ```

 ### 4.2 Data preparation
-Downloading training and testing datasets and move them into ./data/, which can be found in this[Google Drive]()
+Downloading training and testing datasets and move them into `./data/`, which can be found in this [Google Drive]()
 ```
 MonoBox
 ├── data